muratk3n/thirdwave/en/README.md

 ---

 Hey this is great.
-Instead of that Roman muckmucking Otto-flavored peasant Islam, DE can do a better job grooming these people.
+Instead of that Romanized Ottocunt peasant Islam, DE can do a better job grooming these people.

 "Imams Made in Germany Imams — trained in Germany and in the German language — has been a long time coming..
 At last year's German Islam